Stories of the victims of the New Zealand mosque attack

 Ezzat wrote: “Our son was full of life and always put the needs of others in front of his own.”

-India’s ambassador to New Zealand issued the following names of Indian citizens who were killed in the mosque attacks:
+India’s ambassador to New Zealand said four other Indian citizens were killed in the attacks:

 - Maheboob Khokhar